norlab/LIS-546-SPR2021/content/tidy-data.md

 In the third observation, we also added a qualifier "possibly" to communicate that the origin of the work is assumed, but not verified to be Vermeer.
 We also used this qualification variable for Rembrandt, who had a studio that most definitely produced a work of art, but the person who may have actually put oil to canvas is ambiguous.

-We also created a representation of artist that is numbered - so that we could represent the first artist and the second artist associated with a painting.
+We also created a representation of the artist that is numbered - so that we could represent the first artist and the second artist associated with a painting.

 Each of these approaches to disambiguation is based on a "separating" transformation through a wide pivot.
 We tidy the dataset by creating qualifiers, and add variables to represent multiple artists.

-This solution is far from perfect, and we can imagine this going quickly overboard without some control in place for how we will name individuals and how we will assign credit for their work.
+This solution is far from perfect, and we can imagine this going quickly overboard without some control in place for how we will name individuals and how we will assign credit for their work (imagine creating the entry for the [NAMES Project AIDS Memorial Quilt](https://en.wikipedia.org/wiki/NAMES_Project_AIDS_Memorial_Quilt).
 But, this example also makes clear that the structural decisions are ours to make as data curators.
 We can solve each transformation problem in multiple ways.
 The key to tidy data is having a command of the different strategies for transforming data, and knowing when and why to apply each transformation.

 In future chapters we will further explore the idea of appealing to an "authority control" when making these types of decisions around tidying data and metadata.